-If I Zoom Whiten my Teeth Before Getting a Crown Will I Have to Always Zoom to Maintain?
+If a person Zoom Whiten their Teeth Before Getting a Crown Will they Have to Always Zoom to Maintain?

 Zoom & Smile It's worth it

 You do not need to Zoom again: a quick touch up tray is usually all it takes once a year, but many patients like the appeal of a fast Zoom!

 I always ask my patients if they are considering whitening before starting a crown in a cosmetic spot (aren't they all?)
 If yes, I mention that you will need to wait about 10 days after whitening for the final color to "set."
 I remind patients when whitening, like tanning, you can not pick the final color and may fade over time.
 How fast it fades depends on genetics and environment - like diet.
 It's easy to fix, inexpensive and well worth it.

 Good Luck and a Healthy, Bright Smile.